tv2/v-connection/doc/VDOM_terminology.md

     /config/profiles/<profile_name>

 A profile groups together all the handlers used by a playlist.
 Typically, an automation system creates itself a single profile within the MSE with its own name, e.g. _SOFIE_.
+Commands are sent via profiles.

+### Elements

+    /storage/shows/{<uuid>}/elements/<element_name>
+		/storage/playlists/{<uuid>}/elements/<ref_id>
+		/external/pilotdb/elements/<element_key>

+Elements are the specification of an instance of a master template created by providing the data.
+For example, a lower third element (_bund_) contains a reference to the lower third master template and the _name_ and _title_ fields to be displayed.

+Elements can be internal or external.

+* An external element is held in a system called _pilot_ and is completely specified and managed from there, including its template.
+Pilot is used for large and complex graphical elements.
+Internal elements, used for fullscreen graphics and graphics that change.
+Note that in current workflows, the right arrow key is used to navigate between each part of the graphics (`continue` command).

+* An internal element has its template and data stored within the MSE.
+These are typically used for simple overlays.
+It is good practice to create a separate element within a show for each instance that is to be used.
+This allows the elements to be initialized and taken without delay.

+### Commands

+    POST /config/profile/<profile_name>/<command>

+Commands cause the VixEngine to take actions, including:

+* `take` - Show a given graphical element, animating in.
+This can also be used to update the data in a graphic and, if and only if the data has changed, will run the animation again.
+* `out` - Hide a graphic, causing the out animation to run.
+* `update` - Update the contents of a graphic without any animation - not really used.
+* `continue` - Move to the next state for the graphic.
+Used for complex fullscreens and controlled by pressing the right arrow key in Mosart.
+(Also `continue_reverse`.)
+* `cut` - cut short a graphic without animating out - not used.
+* `initialize`, `cue`, `prepare` - to be explored.

+Initialize and clean commands are available for playlists and shows.
+These need further investigation.